astronomer/astro-docs/ac/next/04_deploy-dags.md

 ---
-title: "Deploy DAGs in a Production Environment"
+title: "Deploy DAGs to Airflow"
 navTitle: "Deploy DAGs"
-description: "Use open source automation tools to ensure that DAGs are accurately updated across all of your machines. ."
+description: "Use automation tools to continuously deploy DAGs at production scale."
 ---

-Every machine running Airflow needs a copy of your DAG files, and these DAG files all need to appear in the same DAG folder.
-While there are many ways to make this happen, this guide will cover two of the most popular and recommended methods for deploying DAGs across your machines:
+When running Airflow at production scale, every machine running Airflow needs a copy of your DAG files.
+In addition, these DAG files all need to appear in the same folder.
+This guide will cover two popular methods for deploying DAGs across your machines:

-- Use a cron job to regularly pull DAGs into your local directories from a central Git repository.
+- Using a cron job to regularly pull DAGs into your local directories from a central Git repository.
-- Add DAGs directly to the AC Docker image and rebuild the image whenever DAGs are updated.
+- Adding DAGs directly to a Docker image and rebuilding the image whenever DAGs are updated.
 Note that this method works only for users running Airflow on Kubernetes.

 ## Automate DAG Deployment with a Cron Job